Ahmad-Hazrati/django-event/README.md

 15. Click either Enable Automatic Deploys for automatic deployment when you push updates to Github.

 ### Fork the repository
-For creating a copy of the repository on your account and change it without affecting the original project, use **Fork** directly from GitHub:
+To create a copy of the repository on your account and change it without affecting the original project, use **Fork** directly from GitHub:
 1. On [My Repository Page](https://github.com/Ahmad-Hazrati/django-event), press Fork in the top right of the page
 2. A forked version of my project will appear in your repository

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository.](https://github.com/Ahmad-Hazrati/django-event)
+1. Log in to Github and locate the [Github Repository.](https://github.com/Ahmad-Hazrati/django-event)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open Git Bash